 Introduction

-I’m a software developer and former building automation controls technician.
+I’ve been a freelance software developer since 2007 and was a building automation controls technician between 2011 and 2017.
 You can find my GitHub profile here and my LinkedIn profile here.

 Education

 I knew I wanted to be some kind of engineer, and I knew that I had an aptitude for computers.
-I didn’t want to be stuck in a cubicle; I wanted to do something physically connected with the world around me.
-Mechanical Engineering seemed like a broad door-opener for that, and so in 2011 I graduated with a Bachelor of Engineering in from Toronto Metropolitan University (formerly Ryerson University).
-That shot my career off in an “engineer-ish” direction, but I didn’t land where I expected at all.
+I imagined that information technology jobs would reside in windowless cubical prisons; I wanted to do something physically connected with the world around me.
+Mechanical Engineering seemed like a broad door-opener for that.
+I graduated with a Bachelor of Engineering from Toronto Metropolitan University1 in 2011.
+By the end of that degree I had a similar bias against junior engineering jobs.

 Career